indiejesus2/flyer_app/README.md

 ## Install

-In order to run application successfully, first run bundle install for the necessarty gems to be installed.
+In order to run application successfully, first run bundle install for the necessary gems to be installed.
 This includes bcrypt to hide users passwords, the Google omni-auth for Google login, and dotenv for Rails to prevent Google client_ids and secrets from posting on GitHub.

 Next, for the Google omni-auth gem to property work, a Google API must be setup.
 This will provide the necessary Google client_ids and secret to establish connection between the app and Google.
 Then a .env file should be created in the root where the Google information will be stored.